Home » Repurposed Furniture » Make Your Own Standing Laptop Table for $20

 Then things went a little wrong.
 I had totally misjudged where the pivot should be on the legs.
 When I did a dry fit, the lower portion of the legs did not separate enough.
 Plan B. Back to the drill press to drill new holes.
 Time was running out, and I had to get going.
 I would be finishing my project at home after all.

-Ya see the good part about me making the prototype is that I can give you the correct measurements and you can said right through this project instead of working out all the kinks.
+You see, the good part about me making the prototype is that I can provide you with the correct measurements, and you can work out all the kinks throughout this project instead of having to work them out.
 Winking smile

 dry fit tall tv table for laptop

-Before I left, I did a quick dry fit to make sure the legs would pivot properly this time.
+Before I left, I performed a quick dry fit to ensure the legs would pivot properly this time.
 If you look closely, you will see the holes that will need to be filled.

 lower leg brace pocket holes